16 to 19 tuition fund 2023 to 2024

 5.6 Outstanding allocations

 We issued most 16 to 19 funding allocations by the end of March 2023.
-A very small number of institutions may not have had their 16 to 19 allocation confirmed prior to the first opt-in window, meaning they were unable to receive a 16 to 19 tuition fund offer in window 1.
+A very small number of institutions may not have had their 16 to 19 allocation confirmed before the first opt-in window, meaning they were unable to receive a 16 to 19 tuition fund offer in window 1.

 These institutions should use the second window in October 2023 to submit their form.

-In the rare event that an institution has not had their 16 to 19 allocation confirmed in time for the October window, we will work with institutions on an individual basis should they wish to take up their allocation, once the amount is confirmed.
+In the rare event that an institution has not had its 16 to 19 allocation confirmed in time for the October window, we will work with institutions on an individual basis should they wish to take up their allocation, once the amount is confirmed.

 6. Conditions of funding and responsibilities